antonfirsov/docs/2017/07-Jul/Brotli/blogpost.md

-# Brotli compression algorithm preview and  why you should use it.
+# Brotli Compression Algorithm Preview and Why You Should Use It.
 *This post was written by our software developer intern Denys Tsomenko([Vedin](https://github.com/Vedin)), who worked on System.IO.Compression.Brotli library during his internship.*

 Brotli compression algorithm was developed and released by two Google engineers in 2015.
 Now it is supported by the most popular browsers Google Chrome, Mozilla Firefox, Opera, and Microsoft Edge.
 We understand that web-pages are getting larger and larger with huge CSS, HTML and JavaScript files.
 But the Internet connection isn't always good and pages can load slowly.
 Web pages often also contain other materials such as images, videos, etc. One solution to reduce load time is file compression.
 Currently, ASP.NET developers have two compression methods available to use in their web-applications: Deflate and gzip (default).
 They give you pretty similar results and don't allow specific configurations.
 Therefore, we decided to add Brotli as a new compression algorithm.
 We used an upcoming .NET Core feature called [Span](https://github.com/dotnet/corefxlab/blob/master/docs/specs/span.md) in the Brotli implementation to reduce memory allocations.

 Brotli was designed for web files at first and used by Google to create new web font format ([WOFF2](http://www.w3.org/TR/WOFF2/)), but we will see it can be easily used with other formats as well.
-The compression level by default is set to optimal (maximum possible compression ratio) which provides a 12-25% size reduction compared to gzip and deflate.
+The [compression level](https://msdn.microsoft.com/en-us/library/system.io.compression.compressionlevel(v=vs.110).aspx) by default is set to optimal (maximum possible compression ratio) which provides a 12-25% size reduction compared to gzip and deflate.
 There is a trade off between compression time and compression ratio.
 Size reduction is often a trade off between time spent and achieved reduction and that different algorithms can perform quite differently.

 A preview version of the Brotli compression library is available for you to try.
 You can use it in any .NET applications and we expect that your ASP.NET web sites will load faster by 14-30%.
 Please give us feedback to make Brotli more usable and efficient.